 This will not be a step-by-step tutorial because we are not professionals.
 I am sharing our experience with the project.
 Our home was built in 1993 and the house has real hardwood floors in all of the rooms except for the living space and bedrooms.
 We have been wanting to add hardwood floors to our living space for a while now.

 My husband and I try to live debt-free and that is where the desire to do as many home improvement projects as possible comes from.
 We first called the professional who installed hardwoods in our kitchen 10 years ago and he quoted us a price of $6.75 a square foot.
 We purchased the floors for $3.19 a square foot.
 Our living space is fairly large so I figure the money saved would pay for a new sofa and that would be worth it.
 Too bad my husband looks at the money saved totally differently.

 We researched this project on YouTube and Google and we also talked to the employees at a couple of flooring stores.
 After completing many big projects and I have to say that it isn’t that hard, it is just very time-consuming.
 Installing floors is not a one-weekend project!

 We decided to go with a prefinished floor and we found a very good match at Lowes.
-The disadvantage to purchasing a prefinished floor is that you don’t sand the floor after you lay it so you need to be careful to keep the boards even.
+The disadvantage to purchasing a prefinished floor is that you don’t sand the floor after you lay it.
+For this reason you need to be careful to keep the boards even.